Internal architecture

 Responsibilities:

-• run all Ryax services (except external Runners and modules)
+• Run all Ryax services (except external Runners and actions)

 Accessible by users: No